machadodj/machadodj.github.io/outreach/index.md

 ## <i class="fas fa-user-group"></i>Posters

+### 2026

+- **July 20, 2026**: "Péva has the first automated tool for measuring the association between a phylogeny and its metadata" by Emily Biaz and Denis Jacob Machado.
+This student project and presentation was funded by CCI's REU program "Smart and Secure Future Computing" (NSF #2244424) and presented at the Summer Research Symposium 2026, organized by UNC Charlotte's Office of Undergraduate Research (Charlotte, NC, USA).
+See the poster and supplementary materials in [GitLab](https://gitlab.com/phyloinformatics/peva-public/-/tree/main/research/reu26/biaz_hierarchical_clade_prediction).
+- **July 20, 2026**: "Benchmarking Péva against RDP5 for viral recombination detection using simulated alignments" by Sumedha Budaraju and Denis Jacob Machado.
+This student project and presentation was funded by CCI's REU program "Smart and Secure Future Computing" (NSF #2244424) and presented at the Summer Research Symposium 2026, organized by UNC Charlotte's Office of Undergraduate Research (Charlotte, NC, USA).
+See the poster and supplementary materials in [GitLab](https://gitlab.com/phyloinformatics/peva-public/-/tree/main/research/reu26/budaraju_recombination_benchmark).

 ### 2025

 - **April 23, 2025**: "Automated Protocol for Testing Crucial Mutations in Coronaviruses Using AI: Insights into Immune Escape and Resistance," by Anastasiia Duchenko, Daniel Janies, and Denis Jacob Machado at Mutations in Time and Space 2025 Conference -- Broad Institute of MIT and Harvard, Cambridge, MA, USA ([click here to go to the GitLab project](https://gitlab.com/staisyelash/2025_mutationsintimeandspace_duchenko))